27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 5. Brackenridge Park – Brackenridge Way

 Brackenridge Park in Downtown San Antonio is a well-known fishing area.
 It was included in the Neighbor Fishing program and thus remains stocked with channel catfish.
-This is where you should be if you want to fish in the San Antonio River.
+If you want to fish in the San Antonio River, this is where you should be.
 The park encompasses 2.2 miles of the river.
 Trout is the primary fish stocked here.

 The park is a Texas State Antiquities Landmark and is included on the National Register of Historic Places.
 It offers picnic areas, restrooms, and pavilions for rent.